xd009642/tarpaulin/README.md

     cargo tarpaulin [FLAGS] [OPTIONS] [-- <args>...]

 FLAGS:
-        --all                    alias for --workspace (deprecated)
+        --all                    Alias for --workspace (deprecated)
         --all-features           Build all available features
     -b, --branch                 Branch coverage: NOT IMPLEMENTED
         --count                  Counts the number of hits during coverage